cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 $ cctrlapp APP_NAME/default addon.add mysqls.free
 ~~~

-You also need to replace the 'pg' gem with the 'mysql2' gem in the Gemfile.
+You need to add the 'mysql2' gem in the Gemfile.
+If you followed the previous
+section and used the PostgreSQL database, you can also remove the 'pg' gem.
 Do not forget to run the `bundle install` command.

 The `database.yml` needs to be modified as well.
 Set the production adapter to